 Adding early in the cook

-- Pros: better opportunity for dispersion; often fewer lumps
+- Pros: better dispersion; often fewer lumps

 - Cons: viscosity rises earlier (harder mixing and pumping); higher burn-on risk; tighter process windows